ben40d9/next-blog/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-## Packages Used
+a blog site (written in markdown) powered by next.js

+## dependencies & devDependencies

 1. **_gray-matter_** : allows us to parse the formatter section and the content section from a content string<br>
 2. **_markdown-it_** : pkg can convert markdown into HTML<br>
-3. **_typography_** : plugin that makes md translation "pretty"
+3. **_typography_** : plugin that makes md translation "pretty"<br>
+4. **_tailwindcss_** : tailwind css is a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup<br>
+5. **_eslint_** : a static code analysis tool for identifying problematic patterns found in JavaScript code<br>